Tennis-French federation president hits out at French men

-PARIS, June 8 French federation president Bernard Giudicelli has hit out at the country's male players after their disappointing run at Roland Garros, saying they lacked physical strength and grit.
+PARIS, June 8 (Reuters) - French federation president Bernard Giudicelli has hit out at the country's male players after their disappointing run at Roland Garros, saying they lacked physical strength and grit.

 No French man has gone past the fourth round at the Roland Garros this year.